Sengkang MRT/LRT station: Location and name

 The station is in Sengkang New Town along Sengkang Square.
 The station serves the developments of Compass Heights, Compass One and the Sengkang Bus Interchange, and is within walking distance of the Compassvale Bus Interchange, the Kopitiam Square and the Sengkang Community Hub.
 The station name, Sengkang, means "prosperous harbour" in Mandarin.

 Services

-The station serves both the Sengkang LRT line (SKLRT) and the North East line (NEL).
-The station code is NE16/STC as reflected on official maps.
+The station serves both the Sengkang LRT line (SKLRT) and the North East Line (NEL).
+The official station code is NE16/STC.
 On the SKLRT, the station is the terminus for both East loop and West loop services in both directions.
 The adjacent stations on the LRT line are Compassvale and Ranggung stations on the East loop and Cheng Lim and Renjong stations on the West loop.
 Train frequencies range from 3 to 10 minutes depending on the time of the day.
-The LRT station operates between 5:30am and 12:30am daily.
+The station is open from 5:05 am to 1:00 am.
 On the NEL, the station is between the Buangkok and Punggol stations.
-Train frequencies on the line range from 2.5 to 5 minutes depending on the time of the day.
-The NEL station operates between 5:45am and 12:30am daily, with the first train bound for HarbourFront departing at around 5:45am and the last train bound for Punggol station departing at 12:28am.